catswe/catswe/README.md

 I also like to document my open-sourced work, many of which are rather random.
-It reminds me of the good work I have done, excluding my internships, no matter how trivial :D
+It reminds me of the good work I have done, no matter how trivial :D

 # In-progress: